s-akbar-zamin/Audio-Localization/README.md

 # From theory to signal to data

-Over conversation with a friend, I used Microsoft Paint to explain the project.
-I've shared this same image here.
+I used Microsoft Paint to explain the project to another friend.
+I've shared the image here.

 ![Background](https://github.com/user-attachments/assets/36139fbf-a454-4165-b47f-20e3b8937f2b)

 Below, I've included some mel spectrograms and a few comments justifying what is seen in the image.